Nonlinear PageRank Problem for Local Graph Partitioning: Experiments

 There is quite the number of image databases that have been developed in order to facilitate research in pattern recognition and machine learning.
 The MNIST database~\cite{deng2012mnist} of handwritten digits from zero to nine has been used extensively.
 A test set of 10,000 $28 \times 28$ grayscale images is provided as part of the database.
 Similarly, the USPS database~\cite{hull1994USPS} contains 11,000 handwritten digit $16 \times 16$ grayscale images that were scanned from envelopes in a working post office (by the U.S. Postal Service).
-Fashion-MNIST~\cite{xiao2017fashion} is a database that is intended to pose a more significant challenge than the handwritten digits in MNIST.
-The database offers a test set of 10,000 $28 \times 28$ grayscale images from (online retailer) Zalando's website.
-Each image is categorised into one of ten classes: t-shirt/top, trouser, pullover, dress, coat, sandals, shirt, sneaker, bag, and ankle boots.
+Fashion-MNIST~\cite{xiao2017fashion} offers a test set of 10,000 $28 \times 28$ grayscale images of clothing items from (online retailer) Zalando's website.
+Each image is categorised into one of ten classes: t-shirt/top, trouser, pullover, dress, coat, sandals, shirt, sneaker, bag and ankle boots.

 Images can be treated as points in Euclidean space of dimension equal to their resolution (i.e., the total number of pixels).
-Subsequently, graphs were constructed for the aforementioned databases as was done previously.
+As such, graphs were constructed for the aforementioned databases as was done previously.
 Table~\ref{tab:Images_Classification} presents the mean conductance and related mean $Fscore$ associated with local clusters.
 Those based on the NPR problem solution have the highest mean $Fscore$ and the lowest conductance in all but one case, which is the USPS database.